NixOS/nix.dev/source/tutorials/wrap-and-call-a-bash-script.md

 ## Symlinking it

 Next thing, create a derivation that we can call elsewhere.
 We will do that with [`symlinkJoin`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/trivial-builders.nix#L388).
-Since we're dealing with a single path only, all we need to do is to add the script wrapper declared above to the `paths` argument:
+All we need to do is to add the script wrapper declared above to the `paths` argument.
+We will also add the `hello` package:

 ```nix
 symlink = with pkgs; pkgs.symlinkJoin {